 32 Quincy Street, Cambridge, MA, Enter at Broadway for evening programs

 This event is at capacity.

-This workshop will take place in the Materials Lab, Lower Level.
+The hands-on session will take place in the Materials Lab on the Lower Level.

 $15 materials fee.
-Registration is required and space is limited.
+Registration is required and space is limited; registration will open on this form, beginning on Sunday, October 29, at 10am.
 Materials fee must be paid to confirm registration.
-Please email firstname.lastname@example.org, stop by the museums’ admissions desk, or call 617-495-1440 to register.
-Minimum age of 14.
+Please email firstname.lastname@example.org or call 617-495-1440 to join the waitlist.
+Minimum age of 14; no previous experience required.

 The Harvard Art Museums are committed to accessibility for all visitors.
 For anyone requiring accessibility accommodations for our programs, please contact us at email@example.com at least 48 hours in advance.